-This profile was prepared when Carlos dos Santos was elected to the Ashoka Fellowship in 1991.
+This description of Carlos dos Santos's work was prepared when Carlos dos Santos was elected to the Ashoka Fellowship in 1991.

 Carlos Roberto dos Santos is a soldier who saw how Brazil's enormous military establishment could be mobilized to help millions of homeless street children.